LogtalkDotOrg/logtalk.org/_pages/first_project.md

 ## Basic setup

 If you don't have done so already when following the [learning guide](learning.html), start by copying the `settings-sample.lgt` found at the root of the Logtalk distribution to your home directory (or any other of the searched locations; see the comments in the file itself for details), renaming it to `settings.lgt`.
-Then, open the file on your favorite text editor and uncomment all the code snippets that you find relevant (e.g. for loading essential tools at startup like `tutor`, `debugger`, `lgtdoc`, and `lgtunit`).
+Then, open the file on your favorite text editor and uncomment all the code snippets that you find relevant (e.g. for loading essential tools at startup like `help`, `tutor`, `debugger`, `lgtdoc`, and `lgtunit`).

 Speaking of favorite text editor, Logtalk provides support for several text editors and some IDEs.
 See the [`coding`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding/) directory for setup details.